Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 I’ve had a small, one burner Taylor & Boggs sad iron heater for years but always hoped to add a larger laundry stove to my collection.
 Until now I’ve only seen stoves offered in online or out-of-state Auctions, where shipping would add a hefty surcharge.
-I could hardly believe my eyes when I saw this stove!
+I could hardly believe my eyes when I saw this antique stove!
 It’s a beauty, in near mint condition, complete with wicks and mica windows.

 Metallic Composition: Cast Iron with Brass knobs

 Dimensions: 14.25″ long x 10.25″ wide x 16″ high

 Capacity: heats up to 3 Sad Irons at once

 The bottom of the stove is the liquid fuel tank, accessed via a small screw cap.
 The center of the casting has a hinged door that opens to reveal the burners.
 Only one of the mica windows is punctured.
 On the very top is the detachable metal slide access for holding three sadirons.
 As you can see, this stove is as beautiful as it is functional, declaring this to be Model No.3, dated 1883, a product of the A. & W. MFG.
 CO.
 CHICAGO.
 On the side of the stove is a plaque that identifies the original Mitchell Patent date as 1869.
 Also, on the top of the base tank is a list of various production dates from 1869 through 1883.